smallstoneapps/data-processor/README.md

 # Data Processor

-Pebble library to extract strings, ints and booleans from a long string.
+Pebble library to extract strings, ints and booleans from a long string of data.

 ## Usage